What Are the Essential Costs in Selling a Home Without a Realtor in Texas?

 Can You Avoid Buyer’s Professional Fees in Texas?

-FSBO sellers often wonder if they can skip paying buyer’s professional fees.
+FSBO sellers often wonder if they can skip paying the buyer’s professional fees.
 While traditionally these fees are the seller’s duty, some methods might help lower or avoid them:

 - House Buyer Fee Negotiation: Commissions can be reduced by discussing the circumstances with the house buyer.